 Bracciano Castle and Odescalchi Castle

 The perfect escape is located just one hour away from Rome via train.
 It is a charming medieval town.
-The castle of Odescalchi, built in 15th century, was home to two papal families, the Orsini and the Borgias.
+The castle of Odescalchi, built in the 15th century, was home to two papal families, the Orsini, and the Borgias.
 Katie Holmes and Tom Cruise were also guests. wedding!
-(We have included the castle in our post 10 most beautiful castles of Italy. ).
+(We have included the castle in our post 10 most beautiful castles of Italy.